CharlesCNorton/yoflo-cli/README.md

 ## Development Status

 YOFLO-CLI has been successfully converted into a full Python package and is available on PyPI.
-The package currently supports object detection and binary inference based on referring expression comprehension.
+The package currently supports object detection, binary inference based on referring expression comprehension, as well as inference trees consisting of multiple phrases.
 Future updates will focus on optimizations and adding new features as the project evolves.

 ## Contributing